italiano16/italiano16/README.md

 ## My Work Experience
 - **NASA Glenn Research**

-  I am currently (Spring 2024) interning at NASA Glenn Research Center as an AI and biomimicry intern.
-My main role is contributing to the development of the open-source [PeTaL Project](https://github.com/nasa-petal).
+  I interned at NASA Glenn Research Center as an AI and biomimicry intern for Spring and Summer (Jan - Aug) 2024.
+My main role was contributing to the development of the open-source [PeTaL Project](https://github.com/nasa-petal).

 - **State Farm**